by Jack Heifner

 Stage and Radio Appearances

-Two-time Emmy Award winning actress Heather Tom is currently starring as Katie Logan in the world’s #1 watched daily drama, CBS’s “The Bold and The Beautiful”, viewed in over 150 countries.
+Five-time Emmy Award winning actress Heather Tom currently stars as Katie Logan Spencer on the world’s #1 most watched daily drama, CBS’s “The Bold and The Beautiful,” which airs in over 100 countries worldwide.

-Heather made her Broadway debut in the Mark Medoff (Children of a Lesser God) play, Prymate playing Allison, a role for which she became fluent in sign language.
-Other New York theatre credits include: Jenn in Happy Hour; Chrysothemis in Electra; Barbara Northrup/Marjorie Cameron in Moonchild; and Polyxena in Hecuba.
-Regional and west coast credits include Marilyn Monroe in The Secret Letters of Jackie and Marilyn; Betsy in Lemonade, co-starring with Maxwell Caulfield; Laura in The Glass Menagerie, with Barbara Babcock; The Class of 1990; Women and Wallace; Juliet in Romeo and Juliet, and The Greatest Christmas.
+In 2004, Heather made her Broadway debut in the Mark Medoff (Children of a Lesser God) play, Prymate, playing Allison, a role for which she became fluent in sign language.
+In the Los Angeles production she received a Robbie Theatre LA Award Nomination for Best Actress.
+Other New York theatre credits include: Jenn in Happy Hour; Chrysothemis in Electra with Marissa Tomei, Kathleen Chalfont, David Strathairn, and Laila Robins; Barbara Northrup/Marjorie Cameron in Moonchild; and Polyxena in Hecuba.
+Regional and west coast credits include Catherine in The Heiress, with Richard Chamberlain & Julia Duffy at Pasadena Playhouse; Marilyn Monroe in The Secret Letters of Jackie and Marilyn; Betsy in Lemonade, co-starring with Maxwell Caulfield; Laura in The Glass Menagerie, with Barbara Babcock; The Class of 1990; Women and Wallace; Juliet in Romeo and Juliet, and The Greatest Christmas.

 Heather was born on November 4th in Hinsdale, Illinois and began acting in commercials at the age of two.
 When she was ten years old, she moved with her family to Seattle, and started dancing with the Seattle Pacific Ballet.

-When she was 13, her mother made a temporary move with the young actress and her twin siblings, Nicholle and David (Pleasantville, “Veronica Mars,” “The Young & the Restless”) to try their luck in Hollywood.
+When she was 13, her mother made a temporary move with the young actress and her twin siblings, Nicholle and David to try their luck in Hollywood.
 Heather and her siblings all found immediate success in this competitive industry and the three week trial turned into a permanent move to the City of Angels.

 Heather took acting classes at the Young Actor’s Space paying for each weekly session with the money she earned working at a cookie store.
 Even at a young age, acting gave her a euphoric feeling.
 “The feeling of losing the audience for a moment and truly becoming connected with the scene and the character is absolutely incredible,” explains Heather.

 Recognizing how fortunate she is to be a working actress, Heather is devoted to helping others.
 In 2003, Heather created Daytime for Planned Parenthood, a committee which promotes a women’s right to choose as well as access the latest in medical care.
-Her role as committee chairperson has given her the opportunity to lobby Congress on behalf of Planned Parenthood.
+Her role as committee chairperson has given her the opportunity to lobby Congress on behalf of Planned Parenthood three years in a row.

 Heather has a passion for politics, and is very politically active.
+In 2008, she worked on both Hillary Clinton’s and President Obama’s Campaign.
 In 2004, Heather was a featured speaker at the Democratic National Convention kick-off event sponsored by Planned Parenthood and the Feminist Majority.
 Heather has also worked with SheVotes.org and “Rock the Vote” to get younger voters out to vote.

 She has frequently appeared on political discussion shows, such as “Politically Incorrect” with Bill Maher and “Scarborough Country”.
-During the acclaimed run of “Politically Incorrect”, Heather appeared a record 5 times, sparring with such heavyweights as Lou Sheldon and Jerry Falwell.
+On “Scarborough Country,” she had a chance to interview Ben Affleck & Jennifer Lopez prior to the release of that infamous movie, Gigli.
+During the acclaimed run of “Politically Incorrect,” Heather appeared a record 5 times, sparring with such heavyweights as Lou Sheldon and Jerry Falwell.

 Go To: VANITIES story line